TW-ZJLin/Back-PropagationNeuralNetwork/README.md

 # Back-PropagationNeuralNetwork
 Implement Back-Propagation Neural Network without any machine learning and deep learning package.<br>
+All the following functions, the codes are all written by myself.<br>
 This program is customizable with the number of layers in the model, and the number of neurons in the layers.<br>
 The Changes in loss and weights during training can be recorded, and display their records when the training finished.<br>
 The activation function use Sigmoid in the hidden layer and Softmax in the output layer.<br>